EKGF/dprod/examples/data-schema/README.md

 rdfs:isDefinedBy exampleSchema:DatasetLogicalSchema;
 .

-example:Account-AccountAge a sh:PropertyPage;   // (2) Definition of the Account-AccountAge property shape describing that an account MUST have exactly AccountAge attribute and its datatype is integer sh:path example:AccountAge;
+example:Account-AccountAge a sh:PropertyShape;   // (2) Definition of the Account-AccountAge property shape describing that an account MUST have exactly AccountAge attribute and its datatype is integer sh:path example:AccountAge;
 sh:datatype xsd:integer;
 sh:minCount 1;